cesko-digital/blog/README.md

 You can also add a `slug` field which will override the generated part of slug from title.
 Article URL does not depend on file position in content folder.
 URL format is `/year/month/slug`

+You can use `featured: true` if you want to highlight older article on the main page.
+Please don't forget to remove this field for older articles if you are inserting a new one.

 DO NOT USE HEADING LEVEL 1:

 ```markdown